jasdumas/user2016-notes/README.md

   * Part 2: Wrapping an API with R by Karthik Ram
     * Beer tap analogy: write a set of functions that can talk to each of the taps
     * SWAPI: star wars data
-    * result from get method is just a print with response, date, staus code (200 is code), content type.
+    * result from get method is just a print with response, date, status code (200 is code), content type.

     ```r
     x <- httr::GET("api.randomuser.me")